IBCNServices/tengu-docs/_posts/0000-00-00-ci-pipeline.md

 - **[Streaming (Storm + Cassandra)](http://193.190.127.184:9080/streaming/latest.html)**
 - **[Sojobo](http://193.190.127.184:9080/sojobo/latest.html)**

 Latest releases of charms and bundles are in [the Charm Store](https://jujucharms.com/u/tengu-bot/).
 More test results, like the tests for the hauchiwa, can be found [here](http://193.190.127.184:9080/).
+You can also check the status of the [Tengu CI Jenkins Job](http://193.190.127.184:8088/job/Tengu%20CI/)

 ## High-level steps